PepinNucleaire/gp32-transfer/README.md

 ## Troubleshooting

 Waypoints should have a strict naming when you make an export to the GPS.
+See [this document for more insights](doc/gp32/GP32_requirements.md)

 ### Requirements